gabrielecodes/9bitssystems/src/content/posts/what-is-a-data-engineer-business-value.md

 ### Sales Data: Understanding What Drives Revenue

-With reliable sales data, companies can analyze patterns to identify which strategies, reps, and product bundles are most effective.
+With reliable sales data, companies can analyze patterns to identify which strategies, reps, and products are most effective.
 They can also fine-tune their commission structures based on actual performance metrics—aligning incentives with results and boosting overall sales effectiveness.

 ### CRM Data: Powering Customer Success